Razpudding/preprocessing-survey/README.md

 ## Steps
 - Read in csv, output json
+- Assign a UID to each row
+- Detect type of geolocation
 - properly anonymize data!
-    + Assigned a UID to each row
     + Made Degrees, Minutes, Seconds geolocations less precise by changing the seconds in the address to 0 which seems to obfuscate the precission of the address by about 500 meters.
     + Made Decimal Degrees geolocations less precise by only keeping 2 digits after the comma, making the address precise to about 1km.
 - Formulate initial questions